 Q: What happens if I am unable to attend my appointment?
 A: If you are unable to attend your scheduled appointment, please contact us to let us know.

 Q: Is a referral required for a consultation with a Urologist?
 A: If you will be claiming a rebate from Medicare for the appointment you will need to get a referral from a GP (doctor) or specialist before booking an appointment to see a Urologist.
-The GP (doctor) will determine relevant issues and will send a referral to one of our Urologists.
+Referral letters are helpful as the referring doctor, usually you GP, will provide relevant information that can improve the outcome of your treatment.

 Q: Is a translator available?
 A: Should you require a translator we can arrange for a phone translator to be available during your consultation, please let us know when booking your appointment.

 Q: How long can I expect to wait for an appointment?
-A: Appointment wait times are generally around 6 weeks, however all referrals are checked and patients with urgent conditions will be seen sooner.
+A: All referrals are checked and patients with urgent conditions will be seen as soon as possible but some patients with non-urgent conditions can expect to wait a few months.

-Q: Is private health insurance applicable to a consultation?
-A: Private health insurance is not applicable to consultations or procedures conducted in the clinic.
+Q: Can a rebate be claimed from private health insurance for a consultation?
+A: No. Private health insurance rebates do not apply to consultations or procedures conducted in the clinic.

 Q: Is Medicare claimable?
 A: We are able to process Medicare claims at the time of payment.
 Payments from Medicare can be expected in your nominated account with Medicare within 24-48 hours.